Nethercross: Name

+The barony is also said to be named from the cross of the abbey said to have been founded by St. Cainnech in AD 560; this cross was most likely used to mark the boundary.
+The cross may today be seen in the old graveyard of the ecclesiastical parish of St Canice in Finglas.

 Location

 It is one of seven and a half baronies that used to comprise the old county of Dublin.
 It stretches from Portrane to the M2 motorway (from east to west) and from Belinstown on the M1 motorway to Swords (from north to south).
 It is located between the baronies of Balrothery West and Balrothery East to the north, Castleknock to the south-west and Coolock to the east.
 To the west lies the county of Meath with the Irish Sea lying to the east.
 The whole of the barony is contained within the modern county of Fingal and it is subject to Fingal County Council.

 Legal context

 Baronies were created after the Norman invasion of Ireland as subdivisions of counties and were used for administration.
 While baronies continue to be officially defined units, they are no longer used for many administrative purposes.
 While they have been administratively obsolete since 1898, they continue to be used in land registration, and specification such as in planning permissions.
 In many cases, a barony corresponds to an earlier Gaelic túath which had submitted to the Crown.
 In the case of Nethercross, it was probably under the sway of the Danish kings of Dublin immediately prior to the invasion.